socratools/socradoc/doc/soundcraft-notepad-usb-protocol.md

     receives 8 byte of data buffer

 Caution: While most of the multi byte values in the data buffer are
-         big endian, but some are little endian.
+         big endian, some are little endian.

 Mixer state vs host software state